Jim Jordan, Ohio Republican, Spars With CNN’s Jake Tapper Over Ukraine Whistleblower Details

 “The president was pushing the president of Ukraine to investigate a political rival.
 I cannot believe that that is OK with you,” a seemingly stunned Tapper responded.

-Jordan then said that scenario would not be okay, but insisted that Trump did not do that.
+Jordan then said that the scenario would not be okay but insisted that Trump did not do that.

 “It’s in the transcript.
 We all read it,” Tapper retorted.

-Oliver Darcy, a senior media reporter at CNN shared the Jordan-Tapper interview on his Twitter following its airing on CNN.
+Oliver Darcy, a senior media reporter at CNN, shared the Jordan-Tapper interview on his Twitter following its airing on CNN.
 Darcy noted that Jordan faced tougher pushback on his defense of Trump than he was likely used to during his appearances in what Darcy deemed the “right-wing media universe.”

 "Sir, that's not what happened"